 ľֱ

-What If Medicaid Enrollees Were Given Cash Instead of Insurance Benefits?
+What if Medicaid Enrollees Were Given Cash Instead of Insurance Benefits?

 — Having them buy insurance or pay for services directly would bring down prices, supporters say